hakmirzaev/CustomGestureDemo/README.md

 1. Clone the repository
 2. Open `CustomGestureDemo.xcodeproj` in Xcode
-3. Run on Apple Vision Pro or Simulator
+3. Run on Apple Vision Pro
 4. Grant **Hand Tracking** permission when prompted
 5. Tap **Enter Immersive Space** and try the gestures